 - Navy blue thermal long-sleeve henley shirt with four navy plastic buttons, from Vince (Source: iCollector)

 - Light blue crew-neck short-sleeve t-shirt, identified as a James Perse “Standard (Source: iCollector)

 - Light blue-gray crew-neck long-sleeve t-shirt, identified as a James Perse “Standard” (Source: iCollector and iCollector)

 Mikael has a preference for jeans, although he sports a pair of casual trousers from time to time.
 The belt situation varies, but when he wears one it is a dark brown leather belt with a dulled silver rectangular clasp.
 His pants include:

-- Dark blue wash straight-cut denim jeans, made by Scotch & Soda in their “Ralston” slim cut.
+- Dark blue denim jeans, made by Scotch & Soda in their “Ralston” slim and straight cut.
 (According to this link and a briefly-seen logo during the climax.)
-The bottoms are usually cuffed a little bit.
+The bottoms are usually cuffed about an inch.

-Mikael wears laced leather boots, a wise choice for stomping around in the snowy winters of Sweden.
-He has at least two pairs in black and brown.
+Mikael wears laced leather boots, a wise choice for stomping around in the snowy winters of Sweden, often with gray woolen socks according to the costumer’s tags on most outfits.
 According to the Ask Ugeta link above: